Christian fellowships of "the Remnants" movement: Origins

 Snuffer released a series of books and online articles explaining his beliefs and interpretations of scripture.
 He had said his writings were intended to promote loyalty to the LDS Church and that he would not be instrumental in starting a new religion.
 Snuffer's writings provoked a response from LDS Church leaders who eventually excommunicated him for what they described as directly challenging key doctrines.
 In 2014, Snuffer said he received a revelation informing him that "the Lord terminated the priesthood authority" of LDS Church leadership involved in his excommunication, such as the First Presidency.
 Starting in 2013, inspired by Snuffer's teachings, grass-roots fellowships began to form.
 On February 17-19, 2017, a proposed set of governing principles was presented to these fellowships by Jeff Savage.
 As of 2017, the movement included approximately 5,000 adherents worldwide.
 As of 2024, at least fifty fellowships are affiliated with the movement, spanning throughout the United States, United Kingdom, Europe, Africa, and Japan.

 Adherents began gathering in conferences beginning in 2016.
 At the 2017 conference, Snuffer-inspired teachings were canonized as holy scripture.
 This canon consists of a reworking of scripture from the mainstream LDS Church, such as the Book of Mormon, as well as Snuffer's expanded translation of the Book of John and several of Snuffer's revelations.
 The movement de-emphasizes hierarchy and organization, with some fellowships (for example, the movement's Minnesota fellowship) asserting they possess no leadership.
 At the October 2024 conference, adherents voted to accept a modern English version of the Book of Mormon, titled The Covenant of Christ, as scripture.

 The fellowships draw largely from members and former members of the LDS Church, leading LDS Church authorities to identify Snuffer and his teachings as a vehicle for leading people out of that church.
 In 2017, the website MormonLeaks published a PowerPoint presentation shown in 2015 to the LDS Quorum of the Twelve Apostles, in which Snuffer was identified as one of 17 "Issues and Ideas Leading People Away" from mainstream LDS doctrine.

 Conferences

 The general conferences organized by movement fellowships are listed below.
+Policy changes and issues are put up to vote at these conferences, similar to ancient creeds such as the Nicene Creed.